Skip to main content

 Memory Leaks

-1. Run with --logHeapUsage to identify leaks.
+1. Run with --logHeapUsage to identify which test files consume the most memory.

 2. Use --workerIdleMemoryLimit=512MB to restart workers when they get bloated.